karrenberg/hdrscreensaver/README.md

 I was unsuccessful going through Chromes enormous sources (manually and with AI help) to find out how they render the HDR image.
 They don't just use Skia, they have custom code on top.
 Skia in fact pretends to have gain map support but none of it is a) included in any existing builds and b) even if you build it manually with additional #defines you don't get any usable APIs.

 In the end, however, managing the entire pipeline manually proved too complicated.
 I got close, but the images were never shown correctly.
-So I gave up and asked the coding assistant to just wrap Chromium in a web app - and it worked almost on first try with WebView2.
+So I gave up and asked the coding assistant to just wrap Chromium in a web app - and it worked almost on first try with WebView2, and with much broader support, e.g. HDR AVIF also works fine.

 ## Features
-- Displays a slideshow of HDR JPEG images from a configurable folder.
+- Displays a slideshow of HDR and SDR images from a configurable folder (JPEG, PNG, WebP, GIF, BMP, SVG and others supported by the WebView2 runtime).
+- Automatically skips unsupported image formats.
 - Can toggle between HDR and SDR display with hotkeys H/S.
 - Can use arrow keys to go to next/previous image.
 - Can zoom into the image with mouse left click and move around with mouse wheel controls.